 - 1 lb jalapenos (about 8–10 large or 16 small)

-- 1 1/2 cups cheddar cheese, shredded (1/2 cup reserved)
+- 1 1/2 cups cheddar cheese, shredded and divided

 - 1 cup green onions, chopped (if low-fodmap make sure you use just the green tops)

 - Preheat oven to 375 degrees F (190 C).
 Line a large baking tray with parchment paper or a silicone baking sheet.

 - Scoop out all of the seeds, taking as much of the white pith and ribs as you prefer based on your heat preference (the white ribs and pith are where the majority of the heat is).
 I always like to give my peppers an extra rinse afterward, to make sure all the seeds have come out.

 - Add the green onions, softened cream cheese, and 1 cup of the cheddar cheese to the pan, reserving the remaining 1/2 cup cheddar for later.
 Stir until melted and evenly combined, then remove from heat.